airbytehq/airbyte/docs/operator-guides/configuring-airbyte-db.md

 If you provide an empty database to Airbyte and start Airbyte up for the first time, the server and scheduler services won't be able to start because there is no data in the database yet.

-We need to make sure that the proper tables have been created by running the init SQL script that you can find [here](https://github.com/airbytehq/airbyte/blob/master/airbyte-db/src/main/resources/schema.sql) for the job database and [here](https://github.com/airbytehq/airbyte/blob/master/airbyte-db/src/main/resources/config_schema.sql) for the config database.
+For the Job Database, you need to make sure that the proper tables have been created by running the init SQL script [here](https://github.com/airbytehq/airbyte/blob/master/airbyte-db/src/main/resources/schema.sql).
+For the Config Database, tables will be created automatically.
+But you should make sure that the database exists and the user have full access to it.

 You can replace:
 - "airbyte" with your actual "DATABASE_DB" (or "CONFIG_DATABASE_DB") value